-Think of Jenkins Pipelines as hard-coded, brittle pipelines that require hundreds of community plugin–whereas Harness represents dynamic, flexible pipelines that come with out-of-the-box supported plugins.
-For a more detailed Jenkins vs. Harness comparison, read here.
+Think of Jenkins Pipelines as hard-coded, brittle pipelines that require hundreds of community plugins, whereas Harness represents dynamic, flexible pipelines that come with out-of-the-box supported plugins.

 Harness offers a new concept called Continuous Verification that automatically verifies all deployments and types (basic, multi-service, blue/green, canary, rolling, …) using AI and unsupervised machine learning.

 Harness has integrations with all your APM tool (AppDynamics, New Relic, Dynatrace, …) and Log Analytics tools (Splunk, Sumo Logic, ELK, …) and can automatically a.) verify performance and quality and b.) rollback to the previous working version should anomalies or regressions be identified.

 Deployment Pipelines In Minutes With OpenShift Support

 To build an OpenShift deployment pipeline simply follow these five steps:

 Simply add a Harness Connector for your Artifact Repository and link the artifact source to each service you create in Harness.

 2. Create a new Cloud Provider & Environment